kethanasaipranavi-max/Ai-Placement-Predictor/README.md

 The placement prediction component uses a **Random Forest** machine-learning model.

-The application provides a placement probability estimate based on the trained model and a separate profile readiness analysis to help students understand areas that may need improvement.
+The application provides a placement probability estimate based on the trained model and a separate profile readiness analysis.

 ## 🛠️ Technology Stack